build-tool-analyzer/analyzer/README.md

 # Build Tool Perfromance Analyzer

 This repository contains the culmination of work by Dylan Bray and Alex Issa for EE382V: Software Evolution at UT Austin during the Fall of 2020.
-Our semester report is included in this repository.
+Our semester report and associated informal notes and work can be found here: https://github.com/alexissa32/SoftwareEvProject

 ## Usage